infinityworks/101-Sessions/sessions/Snowflake-100/103/06-user-and-roles/README.md

 The default password is currently "replace", this must be changed immediately after creation, by the user in the Snowflake console.

 **Note:** Any plain text run through Terraform will be stored in the remote state and so a user's chosen password should not be included in Terraform and a generic one is provided; it is recommended to include the flag to force a user to change their password on first login.
+Though in later versions of Terraform the flag `sensitive = true` resolves this, it's best not to commit passwords either way.
 Feel free to change the sample password in the Terraform code to make things less generic (in a live system it is possible people may try and log in as new users if they know the generic password after user creation).

-The `main.tf` file configures Terraform - including the snowflake region, account and role.
-These are to be updated in `./snowflake/rbac/users/variables.tf`.
-You can also see the required provider block which will download and install the provider on initialisation.

-    terraform {
-      required_version = ">= 0.13.2"
-      backend "s3" {}
-      required_providers {
-        snowflake = {
-          source  = "chanzuckerberg/snowflake"
-          version = "0.15.0"
-        }
-      }
-    }

-    provider "snowflake" {
-      account = var.snowflake_account
-      region  = var.snowflake_region
-      role    = "SECURITYADMIN"
-    }

 Once the variables have been updated, run:

-    terraform init -backend=true -backend-config=environment/dev/backend-config.tfvars
+    terraform init
-    terraform plan -var-file=environment/dev/environment.tfvars -out=tfplan
+    terraform workspace new dev || terraform workspace select dev terraform plan
-    terraform apply tfplan
+    terraform apply
-    rm -r .terraform && rm tfplan

 This pattern of initialisation, planning and deployment is repeated across each directory to create different resources.